 The preferred transportation improvement for the Woodbury Road area will be based on the technical evaluations and public input of all the alternatives studied.
 The preferred improvement will be further refined and evaluated in more detail.
 These refinements may include estimating right-of-way limits, pond locations, costs and other major features needed to advance the preferred improvements into the subsequent design phase.
 The results were shared at the second Virtual Public Meeting on December 16, 2020.
 Please visit the Outreach Activities page for a summary of the December 16, 2020 meeting.

 A key component of this study is the open and transparent exchange of information and feedback from stakeholders and the general public.
 Throughout the study, public feedback will be collected and reviewed.
 Individuals can remain informed about the study’s progress through this website, newsletters, and public meetings.
-After the second public meeting, the study recommendations will be presented to the Orange County Local Planning Agency (LPA) and the Orange County Board of County Commissioners.
+After the second public meeting, the study recommendations were presented to the Orange County Local Planning Agency (LPA) and the Orange County Board of County Commissioners.
 The study concludes with the Orange County Board of County Commissioners taking action on the study recommendations.
 If the recommendations are accepted, the proposed improvements will move forward into the design phase, once funding is available.